apacheignite/documentation/clustering/cluster-configuration-20.md

     "3-1": "Local port range. \nLocal node will try to bind on first available port starting from local port up until local port + local port range.", "3-2": "100",
     "3-3": "100",
-    "4-0": "`setHeartbeatFrequency(long)`",
-    "4-1": "Delay in milliseconds between heartbeat issuing of heartbeat messages. \nSPI sends messages in configurable time interval to other nodes to notify them about its state.", "4-3": "2000",
-    "4-2": "2000",
-    "5-0": "`setMaxMissedHeartbeats(int)`",
-    "5-1": "Number of heartbeat requests that could be missed before local node initiates status check.", "5-3": "1",
-    "5-2": "1",
-    "6-0": "`setReconnectCount(int)`",
+    "4-0": "`setReconnectCount(int)`",
-    "6-1": "Number of times node tries to (re)establish connection to another node.", "6-3": "2",
+    "4-1": "Number of times node tries to (re)establish connection to another node.", "4-3": "2",
-    "6-2": "2",
+    "4-2": "2",
-    "7-0": "`setNetworkTimeout(long)`",
+    "5-0": "`setNetworkTimeout(long)`",
-    "7-1": "Sets maximum network timeout in milliseconds to use for network operations.", "7-2": "5000",
+    "5-1": "Sets maximum network timeout in milliseconds to use for network operations.", "5-2": "5000",
-    "7-3": "5000",
+    "5-3": "5000",
-    "8-0": "`setSocketTimeout(long)`",
+    "6-0": "`setSocketTimeout(long)`",
-    "8-1": "Sets socket operations timeout.
-This timeout is used to limit connection time and write-to-socket time.", "8-2": "2000",
+    "6-1": "Sets socket operations timeout.
+This timeout is used to limit connection time and write-to-socket time.", "6-2": "2000",
-    "8-3": "2000",
+    "6-3": "2000",
-    "9-0": "`setAckTimeout(long)`",
+    "7-0": "`setAckTimeout(long)`",
-    "9-1": "Sets timeout for receiving acknowledgement for sent message. \nIf acknowledgement is not received within this timeout, sending is considered as failed and SPI tries to repeat message sending.", "9-2": "2000",
+    "7-1": "Sets timeout for receiving acknowledgement for sent message. \nIf acknowledgement is not received within this timeout, sending is considered as failed and SPI tries to repeat message sending.", "7-2": "2000",
-    "9-3": "2000",
+    "7-3": "2000",
-    "10-0": "`setJoinTimeout(long)`",
+    "8-0": "`setJoinTimeout(long)`",
-    "10-1": "Sets join timeout.
+    "8-1": "Sets join timeout.
 If non-shared IP finder is used and node fails to connect to any address from IP finder, node keeps trying to join within this timeout.
-If all addresses are still unresponsive, exception is thrown and node startup fails. \n0 means wait forever.", "10-2": "0",
+If all addresses are still unresponsive, exception is thrown and node startup fails. \n0 means wait forever.", "8-2": "0",
-    "10-3": "0",
+    "8-3": "0",
-    "11-0": "`setThreadPriority(int)`",
+    "9-0": "`setThreadPriority(int)`",
-    "11-1": "Thread priority for threads started by SPI.", "11-2": "0",
+    "9-1": "Thread priority for threads started by SPI.", "9-2": "0",
-    "11-3": "0",
+    "9-3": "0",
-    "12-0": "`setStatisticsPrintFrequency(int)`",
+    "10-0": "`setStatisticsPrintFrequency(int)`",
-    "12-1": "Statistics print frequency in milliseconds. \n0 indicates that no print is required.
+    "10-1": "Statistics print frequency in milliseconds. \n0 indicates that no print is required.
 If value is greater than 0 and log is not quiet then stats are printed out with INFO level once a period.
-This may be very helpful for tracing topology problems.", "12-2": "true",
+This may be very helpful for tracing topology problems.", "10-2": "true",
-    "12-3": "true",
+    "10-3": "true",
-    "13-0": ""
+    "11-0": ""
   },
   "cols": 3,
-  "rows": 13
+  "rows": 11
 }
 [/block]